Richard-Zheng/SetPwd/README.md

 ## Shortcoming

-On Android 7 and higher version, this app can't set password when there already exists one.
+On Android 7 and higher version, password can't be set when there already exists one.
 So you must clean your lockscreen password before using this app.

 ## Features